Coolshanlan/HighlightTranslator/README.md

   > default 0.3 sec
 - googlenotttk -> google translate don't need ttk version
   > default 0
-- longttk -> 如果是翻譯整個句子使用非ttk版本
+- longttk -> If sentence too long, use not ttk version
   > default 0
-- automaticchange -> 如果是翻譯單字自動切換成劍橋字典
+- automaticchange -> if want to translate a word, automatic change to cambridge
   > default 0
-- restructureSentences -> 自動分辨上下句是否為同一句子
+- restructureSentences
   > default 1

 ## How to use